data-apis/scipy-2023-presentation/paper.rst

 The genesis for the Consortium grew out of many conversations among maintainers during 2019-2020.
-During those conversations, it quickly became clear that any attempt to write a new reference library to fix the current fragmentation was infeasible.
+During those conversations, it quickly became clear that any attempt to create a new reference library to address fragmentation was infeasible.
 Unlike in 2005, too many different use cases and varying stakeholders now exist.
 Furthermore, the speed of innovation of both hardware and software is simply too great.